mikegleen/modes/doc/source/index.rst

 by ``xml2csv.py`` and others that read from the XML file to select which records to output.
 Multiple **if...** commands may be used; these are processed in succession and have an **and** relationship, meaning that all of the tests must succeed for a record to be selected.
+Note that tests are case insensitive unless a case_sensitive statement is specified in the control command document.

 -  **global** This document contains statements that affect the overall processing, not just a specific column.
 See the section above *Global-command Statements*.
--  **if** Control command that selects an object to display if the element text is populated.
+-  **if** Selects an object to display if the element text is populated.
--  **ifnot** Control command that selects an object to display if the element text is not populated.
+-  **ifnot** Selects an object to display if the element text is not populated.
 -  **ifattrib** Like **if** except tests for an attribute
 -  **ifattribeq** Like **ifeq** except compares the value against an attribute.
 Example::